 Once the summer is over, we recommend winterising your pool in mid-September to early-October.
 It is essential to winterise before the cold weather sets in.
 If the frost has already arrived, then it is often too late, and the damage has already been done.

 Winterisation is a multi-step process and must be done to your pool pump, filter and pipework.
 Below we have specified how to carry out this process on each part of your pool set up.

-Once all the water has been removed from the pump body and the unit cleaned and dried it is advisable to lightly spray a tiny amount of WD40 or similar water repellent product down the output port of the pump.
-Using the spray straw normally supplied a light coating is recommended on the pump bearing this will prevent it seizing and sticking to itself over the winter months.
-Most pumps will have a slot at the motor end allowing a standard slot screwdriver to turn the pump a couple of revolutions every month or so to ensure it does not seize.
+To winterise your pump, you will need to remove the pool pump or drain it.
+This will protect it from frost and corrosion.
+Once all the water has been removed from the pump body, make sure everything is clean and dry.
+Then lightly spray a tiny amount of WD40 or similar water repellent product down the output port of the pump.
+Using the spray straw usually supplied will give the pump bearing a light coating.
+This will prevent it from seizing and sticking to itself over the winter months.
+We also recommend rotating the motor to avoid seizing.
+Most pumps have a slot at the motor end allowing a standard screwdriver to fit through.
+Carefully use the screwdriver to gently turn the pump motor a couple of revolutions every month or so to ensure it does not seize.

-If any pipework has been disconnected and open pipes exposed we would advise to seal with rags and tape to prevent any vermin finding a home for the winter.
+To prevent vermin from entering your pipework, we would advise sealing open pipework with rags and tape.
 Clean the filter were necessary and when dry cover with some insulation for the winter months.
-It is worth a look in on your system every month or so to ensure all is well.
-Frost has a nasty habit of exposing any weak link in pipework and valves.
-A small tip – if you remove any O-rings in your winterisation routine take them into the house for storage, this will prolong the life and also give you the heads up if any need replacement.
+Be sure to look in on your system every month or so to ensure all is well.
+Frost has a nasty habit of exposing any weak link in pipework and valves, so be sure to check these as well.

-Spring arrives and we would recommend to rinse and flush to waste the filter before use ensuring all pipework is clear while commissioning the pool for your summer enjoyment.
+When spring arrives, and we would recommend to rinse and flush the filter to waste before use and ensuring that all pipework is clear when getting your pool ready for the summer.

 Home | Got a Question ?